amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 The remaining parameters that can be used by a developer include

-* `"enable internal tests`" [string] various internal tests will be executed during the run time.
-The default value is `"no`".
+* `"enable internal tests`" [bool] turns on various internal tests during run time.
+Default value is `"false`".

+* `"generic RK implementation`" [bool] leads to generic implementation of all Runge-Kutta methods.
+Default value is `"false`".

 * `"internal tests tolerance`" [double] tolerance for internal tests such as the divergence-free condition.
 The default value is 1e-6.